renphi-org/brinkFrontendComponents/packages/component-library/pages/datatable.md

 ## Features

-- 📊 Sortable columns
+- 📊 **Sortable columns** - Click column headers to sort (asc/desc)
+- 👁️ **Column visibility** - Show/hide columns via dropdown menu
+- 🔽 **Column dropdowns** - Each header has a dropdown with sort and hide options
-- 🔍 Built-in search and filtering
+- 🔍 **Built-in search and filtering**
-- 📄 Pagination support
+- 📄 **Pagination support**
-- ✅ Row selection (single and multi-select)
+- ✅ **Row selection** - Single and multi-select modes
-- 🎨 Customizable with slots
+- 🎨 **Customizable with slots**
-- 📱 Responsive design
+- 📱 **Responsive design**
-- ⚡ Performance optimized for large datasets
+- ⚡ **Performance optimized** for large datasets

+## New Features

+### Column Header Dropdowns

+Each column header now has a dropdown menu that allows you to:
+- Sort ascending/descending
+- Clear sort
+- Hide the column

+Simply click on any column header to access these options.

+### View Options Button

+The "View" button in the top-right corner allows you to toggle column visibility.
+All columns with titles can be shown/hidden from this menu.

 </div>
 </div>